 The most well-known borrowing of the style of film noir was Blade Runner (1982), which consciously placed noir imagery – Harrison Ford’s worldweary detective in trench coat, femme fatales and Venetian blind-shaded bachelor’s apartments – into a futuristic setting that would later be identified as Cyberpunk.

 Other works use the future as a location for film noir-styled tales.
 Examples might include Lars von Trier’s The Element of Crime (1984), Alan Rudolph’s duo of quasi-futuristic films, Trouble in Mind (1986) and Equinox (1992), and other works like The Gene Generation (2007), Clonehunter (2009), Sufferosa (2011), Black Road (2016) and Mute (2018), while the French animated Cyberpunk film Renaissance (2006) even renders the animation in stark black-and-white.
 Trancers/Futurecop (1985) and sequels feature Tim Thomerson as a time-travelling gumshoe detective.
+The comedy tv series Dick Spanner P.I.
+(1987) features a futuristic robot gumshoe.

 The superhero film Sparks (2013) is set in a Sin City-type noir-stylised world, while the Marvel superhero tv series Jessica Jones (2015-9) about a super-powered P.I. could be considered a soft case of neo-noir.
 The most overt of the noir-styled superheroes was the title character in The Spirit (2008), Frank Miller’s insanely entertaining adaptation of the classic Will Eisner comic-strip.
-Spider-Man: Into the Spider-Verse (2018) features Spider-Man Noir, a an alternate version of Spider-Man who comes from a black-and-white noir-styled universe.
+Spider-Man: Into the Spider-Verse (2018) features Spider-Man Noir, an alternate version of Spider-Man who comes from a black-and-white noir-styled universe.

 A fine example was the Star Trek: The Next Generation episode The Big Goodbye (1987) where The Enterprise crew visit a holodeck simulation of a film noir world.
 The Outsider (1996) features an amusement park that recreates 1930s gangsters with androids, which proceed to go amok.
 Both The Thirteenth Floor (1999) and the A Detective’s Story segment of The Animatrix (2003) are set in Virtual Reality simulations modelled on noir.
 Dark City (1998) takes place in a noir-styled milieu that is revealed to be a city where the inhabitants memories are being manipulated by aliens.